-HACP operates a single Homeownership Program open to both Low Income Public Housing and Housing Choice Voucher Program households.
-This approach reduces administrative costs, expands housing choices for participating households, and provides incentives for families to
+The HACP operates a single Homeownership Program open to both the LIPH and HCV Programs households.
+This approach reduces administrative costs, expands housing choices for participating households, and provides incentives for families to pursue employment and self-sufficiency through the various benefits offered.
+By combining the programs, increased benefits are available to some families.